xiaojielei/tp/docs/DeveloperGuide.md

 Why it's implemented this way:
 * The Observer pattern allows FundsAlert to be notified of financial changes without tight coupling to Summary.
-* This design follows the Open/Closed Principle, making it easy to add new types of financial observers without modifying Summary.
+* This design makes it easy to add new types of financial observers without modifying Summary.
+* Displaying the initial notification at startup ensures users are aware of this feature from the beginning.

 Alternatives considered:
 * Checking funds after each transaction in Duke.java, but this would scatter alert logic throughout the codebase.
 * A polling approach where alerts check the summary periodically, but this would be less efficient and responsive.
+* Not showing an initial notification, but this would reduce user awareness of the feature.

 ## Savings component